 DIR is short for directory, and is used to display information about contents of the current directory.
 In windows terms, the contents of the current folder.

-With that out of the way, let’s me show you how to copy filenames into excel using MS DOS.
+With that out of the way, let’s me show you how to get a list of all files in a folder and subfolders into Excel.

 Step 1: Open Command Prompt (CMD)